-WWE ‘SummerSlam’ Results & Review: Ronda Rousey Vs. Alexa Bliss, Shinsuke Nakamura Vs. Jeff Hardy
+WWE ‘SummerSlam’ Results: Ronda Rousey Vs. Alexa Bliss, Shinsuke Nakamura Vs. Jeff Hardy

 — WWE (@WWE) August 20, 2018

-Both of these SummerSlam contests were really good, and the WWE is booking Ronda Rousey as the dominate athlete that she is.
+Both of these SummerSlam contests were well received by fans, and the WWE is booking Ronda Rousey as the dominate athlete that she is.